alexandre-j-dev/MDN-Mozilla-Developer-Network/Test your skills: HTML text basics/README.en.md

 <h1>Test your skills: HTML text basics </h1>

-<p style="font-size:28px"> The aim of this skill test is to assess whether you understand how to mark up text in HTML to give it structure and meaning. </p>
+<p> The aim of this skill test is to assess whether you understand how to mark up text in HTML to give it structure and meaning. </p>

 <strong>Skills learned (used):</strong>
 <ul>